ChivenZhang/OpenMS/README.md

 ## How to install
 * Use git to clone this repository.
-* Add "VCPKG_ROOT" path to environment.
+* Add "VCPKG_ROOT" variable to environment.
 * Use vcpkg to install third-party on manifest mode.
 * Use cmake to open CMakeLists.txt and build.
 * See "Sample/DemoService.cpp" for more details.